V.O. Home Workout

 Just starting out?

 Okay, newbie, try reading Dr. Seuss’ “Fox in Socks” out loud.
 Read it through without a mistake and you get a gold star.
-It’s a jungle gym for the lips.
+How about read it all without a mistake and hold a child’s attention?
+Good luck!
+This adorable little book presents the reader a jungle gym for the lips.
 Taking a run at this simple but challenging book will give a beginner a good idea of what you may need to start working on.
 But don’t stop there…

 If you are getting good, then choose something with some meat that’s fun for you– something well written with good characters and lengthy narration.
 I like to go with “literature.”
 Some of my faves include: “A Christmas Carol,” “The Hobbit,” “The Legend of Sleepy Hollow.”
 Twain, Poe, Rowling, even Shakespeare!
 Each is a gourmet vocal feast– an Olympic workout.
 Try it!
 (I often read to myself while walking my dogs!)